Behavioral blocking and containment

 Feedback-loop blocking (also referred to as rapid protection) Threat detections are observed through behavioral intelligence.
 Threats are stopped and prevented from running on other endpoints.
 (Feedback-loop blocking is enabled by default.)

 Endpoint detection and response (EDR) in block mode Malicious artifacts or behaviors that are observed through post-breach protection are blocked and contained.
 EDR in block mode works even if Microsoft Defender Antivirus isn't the primary antivirus solution.
-(EDR in block mode isn't enabled by default; you turn it on at Microsoft 365 Defender.)
+(EDR in block mode isn't enabled by default; you turn it on at Microsoft Defender XDR.)